andrisimonetti/SLR-ML-toolkit/README.md

 - Step 1.
 Run the code in Phase 3 within the Notebook `Dataset creation and Analysis.ipynb`.
 In this Step you can analyse the text of the abstracts, defining topics and their association with the abstracts.
 At the end of this step you get 3 file outputs: `SVN words.txt`,`Topic Definition.xlsx`, `Topic Document association.xlsx`.
 If you create the dataset by yourself (skipping Stage 1), follow the instructions in the Notebook about the input files required in Phase 3.
 - Step 2.
 Select the most relevant topics from the file output `topic_definition.xlsx`, obtained in the previous step, and assign them the labels.
 Then, create an excel file with two columns that must be named 'topic' and 'label' to store the topic-label associations.
 The file  `topic_label_example.xlsx` is an example.
 - Step 3.
 Run the code in Phase 4 within the Notebook `Dataset creation and Analysis.ipynb` to create a file to store the statistics of the selected topics.
 Follow the instructions in the Notebook about the input files required.
+- Step 4.
+Run the code in Phase 5 within the Notebook `Dataset creation and Analysis.ipynb` to create a file with the final selection of articles.
+For the final selection, you can apply two filters: one related to the number of citations, choosing either 'broad' (at least one citation in Scopus or Web of Science database) or 'narrow' (at least one citation within the downloaded dataset).
+The second flter allows you to select whether the articles in the final selection must be published in journals that appear in the "TopJournal_list.txt" file.
+At the end of this step you will get a file named `Final dataset selection.xlsx` containing only the articles that meet your filers.

 #### Outputs:
 - **SVN words.txt**: file with the edges list of the Statistically Validated Network of words; each row represents a link between two nodes ('source' and 'target') with its p-value and Pearson correlation coefficient.
 The file consists of four columns separated by '\t':